seanrw93/Signup-Form/README.md

 # Sign-Up Form Project

-This [The Odin Project](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form) assignment features a responsively designed sign-up form that utlisises form validation techniques to display error messages when the input criteria is not respected.
+This [The Odin Project](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form) assignment features a responsively designed sign-up form that utilises form validation techniques to display error messages when the input criteria is not respected.

 ## Features